ahubbell/Infiword/README.md

 Demo
 =======

-Theme hasn't been updated in the WordPress directory yet.
+Theme may not always be updated in the WordPress directory yet.
 You can see the previous version here: https://wordpress.org/themes/infiword/